 T to see whether there is an apparent eigengap.
 In the present case, there seems to be such a gap after

 X (Schur vectors in the columns).
-Note that the Schur decomposition is not unique - the plot above may look slightly different when you run this tutorial on your machine.
-However, the subspace spanned by the top Schur vectors is unique so will be our initial & terminal states as well as fate probabilities.
+Note that the Schur decomposition is not unique - however, the subspace spanned by the top Schur vectors is unique so will be our initial & terminal states as well as fate probabilities.

 Infer terminal states¶